jpedro/jpedro.github.io/git-dd.md

 yo = "!f(){ echo "Yo, ${@:-dude}! 🍪" ;};f"
 ```

-`git yo` is now an alias for an inline shell function that we just
+`yo` is now an alias for an inline shell function that we just created.
-created.
 If you call `git yo` it will utter:

 ```
 $ git yo